The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/basic-guide.md

 Important oGCD abilities:

 * Macrocosmos: Malefic-power spell that accumulates damage taken **directly to HP\_ \_**(post-mitigation damage; note that shielded damage does not count); upon effect timeout or on early execution through Microcosmos, heals the party for 50% of this accrued damage
 * Earthly Star: Large-radius ability with significant healing and damage.
-Upgrades both effects after ten seconds
+Upgrades both effects after ten seconds.
-* Horoscope: small heal that can be buffed upon execution of Helios or Aspected Helios, increasing its potency and time allowed for execution
+* Horoscope: small heal that can be buffed upon execution of Helios or Aspected Helios, increasing its potency and time allowed for execution.
-* Celestial Opposition: strong raidwide heal with an attached regen
+* Celestial Opposition: strong raidwide heal with an attached regen.
-* Collective Unconscious: strong raidwide regen with attached mitigation
+* Collective Unconscious: strong raidwide regen with attached mitigation.
-* Essential Dignity: single target heal that scales with targets missing health, capping out at 30% max HP
+* Essential Dignity: single target heal that scales with targets missing health, capping out at 30% max HP.
-* Neutral Sect: increases healing magic potency (applies to “Helios” and “Benefic”, and their Aspected versions, as well as Benefic II)
+* Neutral Sect: increases healing magic potency (applies to “Helios” and “Benefic”, and their Aspected versions, as well as Benefic II).
-* Exaltation: single target mitigation with a brief heal upon expiration of the buff
+* Exaltation: single target mitigation with a brief heal upon expiration of the buff.

 # Defensive: